gvwilson/thirdbit/src/fiction/in-heck/index.md

 he repeated slowly.
 "I figure you'll want a change of clothes an' your sketchbook.
 Oh, an' that letter from the newspaper."

-A few hours later
-he and Maddy lay next to each other in the bottom of a wagon full of cabbages and corn in the barn on the edge of town.
+Then he explained his plan and tried not to wince when she hugged him.

+Dinner was a struggle.
+Mama Roo tried to be chipper while Sindy pushed food around on her plate.
+Gumption almost choked on his guilt and a piece of carrot when Mama Roo promised her younger daughter that they would look in on Special Leaf every day while she was away.
+He offered to help with the dishes, but Mama Roo waved him away.
+"Best if I keep busy," she said.

+He went home to eat,
+then slid down the cottonwood outside his bedroom and retraced his steps to wait in the woods.
+It was a long time before the light in the Roos' kitchen went dark.
+He slapped at mosquitoes,
+cursed himself for not bringing a snack, and wondered how long his family would miss him if he never came back.

+Maddy slipped out the kitchen door an hour later with her satchel slung over her shoulder.
+They walked in silence until Zeke Bear's barn came into view.
+"You sure Able's not in there?" she whispered.

+Gumption nodded.
+"Always spends the night recharging when it's got a big load to haul.
+C'mon."

-It had taken them an hour to unload enough boxes to make a space for themselves, an hour filled with whispered admonishments to each other not to drop things.
+It took them an hour to unload enough boxes to make a space, an hour filled with whispered admonishments to each other not to drop things.

-Once they had made room for themselves and their knapsacks, they wrestled a board into place to serve as a roof for their little cave and re-packed everything on top of it.
+Once there was room for them and their knapsacks, they wrestled a board into place to serve as a roof for their little cave and re-packed everything on top of it.
 After some more whispers of,
 "No, not that one, *that* one," and,
 "The other way around!"
-the wagon's contents looked more or less as they had at the start.
+the wagon's contents looked more or less as they had.

-There was just enough room for them to wriggle into their hiding place.
+Maddy wriggled into the hiding place they had made.
+Gumption passed her satchel to her and said,
+"Budge over."

+"What?
+Why?
+Gumption, what are you—hey!"
+She stifled a squawk as he pushed her legs out of the way and wriggled into the hiding place beside her.

+He grinned at her,
+teeth crooked and white in the light from the little solar lantern that had been on her bedside table since she was small.
+"You didn't think I was gonna let you do this on your own, did you?"

-They lay on their backs and braced their feet against the board above them.
+A couple of minutes of whispered argument later, they lay on their backs and braced their feet against the board above them.
 With a, "One, two, three,"
 they shifted it over to close the gap.